Mâcon: Economy

 Mâcon holds the headquarters of the Chamber of Commerce and Industry of Saône-et-Loire, which manages the river port of Mâcon through Aproport, the Automotive Training Center (CFA Automobile) and the Mâcon-Charnay airport.
 The headquarters for the Chamber of Agriculture of Saône-et-Loire is also based in Mâcon.

 Culture

-The "Été frappé" Festival, a free art and music festival, takes place every summer from June to August all over the town (notably on the Lamartine esplanade alongside the river Saône) featuring many concerts of a wide range of musical styles (classical, French song, jazz, rock, folk, hip-hop, rap), many shows (dance, comedy), open air film shows, open air plays, sporting events.
+The "Été frappé" Festival, a free art and music festival, takes place every summer from June to August all over the town (notably on the esplanade Lamartine alongside the river Saône) featuring many concerts of a wide range of musical styles (classical, French song, jazz, rock, folk, hip-hop, rap), many shows (dance, comedy), open air film shows, open air plays, sporting events.
 In 2011, 48.000 people attended the festival.

 Sports and leisure

 Mâcon has 73 clubs with 55 organisations, 40 different sports to play, and members of a sports association (42% of the population).
 It was elected the most sportive town in France in 2001.